Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality: Introduction

-Hypergraphs modeled by \textit{edge-dependent vertex weights} (EDVW) were necessitated in a recent work \cite{DBLP:conf/icml/ChitraR19}, with a motivating example that in citation networks, each scholar (i.e., vertex) may contribute differently to each co-authored publication (i.e., hyperedge).
-The authors show that hypergraphs with \textit{edge-\underline{in}dependent vertex weights} (EIVW) do not actually utilize the higher-order relations for the following two reasons.
-First, the hypergraph Laplacian matrix proposed by the seminal work \cite{DBLP:conf/nips/ZhouHS06}, which serves as a basis of many follow-up algorithms, is equal to the Laplacian matrix of a closely related graph with only pair-wise relations.
-In this way, all the linear Laplacian operators utilize only pair-wise relationships between vertices \cite{DBLP:conf/icml/AgarwalBB06}.
-Second, many hypergraph algorithms \cite{DBLP:conf/icdm/MaZZWS18, DBLP:conf/kdd/LiHZ18, DBLP:journals/corr/abs-2010-14355} are based on random walks \cite{DBLP:conf/icdm/TongFP06, chung2010pagerank, DBLP:conf/www/LiFH23}, but it has been proved that for any EIVW hypergraph, there exists a weighted pair-wise graph on which a random walk is equivalent to that on the original hypergraph \cite{DBLP:conf/icml/ChitraR19}.
+Hypergraphs modeled by \textit{\textbf{e}dge-\textbf{d}ependent \textbf{v}ertex \textbf{w}eights} (EDVW) were necessitated in a recent work \citep{DBLP:conf/icml/ChitraR19}, with a motivating example that in citation networks, each scholar (i.e., node) may contribute differently to each co-authored publication (i.e., hyperedge).
+The authors show that hypergraphs with \textit{\textbf{e}dge-\underline{\textbf{in}}dependent \textbf{v}ertex \textbf{w}eights} (EIVW) do not actually utilize the higher-order relations for the following two reasons.
+First, the hypergraph Laplacian matrix proposed by the seminal work \citep{DBLP:conf/nips/ZhouHS06}, which serves as a basis of many follow-up algorithms, is equal to the Laplacian matrix of a closely related graph with only pair-wise relations.
+In this way, all the linear Laplacian operators utilize only pair-wise relationships between vertices \citep{DBLP:conf/icml/AgarwalBB06}.
+Second, many hypergraph algorithms \citep{DBLP:conf/icdm/MaZZWS18, DBLP:conf/kdd/LiHZ18, DBLP:journals/corr/abs-2010-14355} are based on random walks \citep{DBLP:conf/icdm/TongFP06}, but it has been proved that for any EIVW hypergraph, there exists a weighted pair-wise graph on which a random walk is equivalent to that on the original hypergraph \citep{DBLP:conf/icml/ChitraR19}.

-In nature, "EDVW hypergraph" is not a special case of hypergraphs, but a more \textbf{generalized} way to model hypergraphs (Figure \ref{fig: graph hypergraph and edvw}).
-Any algorithm designed for EDVW hypergraphs, taking EDVW inputs, also works on typical (EIVW) hypergraphs by setting all the EDVW to 1 (i.e., independent w.r.t. edge).
-In other words, \textbf{the properties and algorithms on EDVW-formulated hypergraphs can be applied to most hypergraphs}.
+In nature, EDVW hypergraphs are not a special case of hypergraphs, but a more generalized way to model hypergraphs by allowing flexible weight distribution, as shown in Figure \ref{fig: graph hypergraph and edvw}.
+As typical (EIVW) hypergraphs can be reformulated to EDVW modeling, the properties and algorithms of EDVW-formulated hypergraphs can be applied to EIVW hypergraphs.